 COVID-19 has changed our lives profoundly.
 The reality of the ongoing violence, injustices and systemic racism the Black community has endured for generations has come starkly into focus across the country and around the world.
 Amid this adversity, we are all working to find ways to take action.

-The needs of Arts, Sciences, and Engineering students continue to evolve as the COVID-19 crisis affects more families.
-The Tufts community is also a family and committed to taking care of each other.
+The needs of our students continue to evolve as more families are impacted.
+The Tufts community is also a family and committed to taking care of one another.

 Area of Greatest Need

 Faculty and staff are working around the clock so that our students continue to receive the education and mentorship that are at the core of Tufts’ mission.
 Your support of the area of greatest need enables the Schools of Arts, Sciences, and Engineering to adapt in these uncertain times.

 Your gift will be used where it is needed most in the current moment, to respond as new challenges arise.

 Fellowships and stipends have taken on heightened importance for graduate students facing unanticipated financial hardship due to the COVID-19 crisis.
 Your gift supports continuing students completing their advanced degrees and gives talented new students the opportunity to study at Tufts.